-We are farming crayfish in the crayfish capital of the country with 35 eating houses.
-How good is that?
+We are farming crayfish in the crayfish capital of the country, with 35 eating houses.

 The FAQ is what is the difference between fresh water and salt water crayfish?
-It's the point of sale.
+It is the point of sale.

 The first question should be: do we have suitable water quality for aquaculture.
 Examining the water tests from two supplies of ground water, our consultant said "perfect for aquaculture."